 - What to expect during tours

-- Which red flags to watch out for
+- Which red flags to watch for

 We Advocate Relentlessly for Your Mom